Preparation of manuscripts

 Title page

-• Title (should be clear, descriptive, concise, and avoid the use of abbreviations)
+• Title (should be clear, descriptive, concise, and avoid the use of abbreviations).
+Do not use ALL CAPS.

 • Full name(s) of author(s).
 Last names can be bolded to help with proper indexing in PubMed.